owls-nest-farm/kilgore-trout/README.md

 - Shell script

-    + Secure copy (`scp`) the script to the server
+    + Secure copy (`scp`) the script to the server.
-    + Remote execute an SSH command to run it
+    + Remote execute an SSH command to run it.
     + For example, I use [a simple shell script] to build and deploy my own website.

 - Jenkins

-    + Use either declarative or scripted pipeline
+    + Use either declarative or scripted pipeline.
-    + Create an instance in the cloud or server that you own (preferred) as a build agent
+    + Create an instance in the cloud or server that you own (preferred) as a build agent.
-    + Deploy the image
+    + Deploy the image.

 - Terraform

-    + Create the server instance in the cloud
+    + Create the server instance in the cloud.
-    + Provision using [`Chef`]
+    + Provision using [`Chef`].
-    + Pull the image
+    + Pull the image.

 ## Considerations

-- Ease of use
+- Ease of use.
-- The less dependencies the better
+- The less dependencies the better.
-- Use foundational technologies when possible
+- Use foundational technologies when possible.

 ## Attribution